sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 If the referenced project is an EJB project (built by the Maven EJB plugin via POM packaging type `ejb`) then you will use `<type>ejb-client</type>` instead of `<classifier/>`.

+## Overrides and extension mechanism

-## Overriding templates or transformations for a project
+### Overriding templates or transformations for a project

 Sculptor includes a mechanism for overriding individual Sculptor template or transformation functions.
 This can be used to specialize the code that is generated for a project.